 Then I have the Niche Investments Portfolio.
 This is my farm team of stocks, bonds and funds.
 I place them here to test them out before adding them to the Total Return Portfolio or Incredible Dividend Machine.
 If they prove out, then they move up.
 If they don’t, they’re sold.
 Consider them as additional investments you can buy in smaller sums.

 Some investors prefer to do all their business with one no-load (no sales charge) fund family.
-For these folks, I’ve created the All-in-the-Family Fund Portfolios.
-One portfolio draws exclusively from Fidelity funds; another from Vanguard funds.
+For these folks, I’ve created the Fidelity & Vanguard Portfolios.
+One portfolio draws from Fidelity funds and the other from Vanguard funds.
 In rare cases, where a fund family doesn’t have a fund that fulfills a particular need, I may add a fund to the portfolio that can be bought fee-free through that family’s brokerage service.

 In all our fund portfolios, I try to make changes as infrequently as possible.
 Fund investing should simplify your life, not clutter it.

 Q: Everybody has lots of advice on what to buy, but I seldom see a sell signal.
 Will you tell me when to sell?

 A: Definitely.
 I pride myself on not losing any of my recommendations down the “memory hole.”

 I usually sell my recommendations as soon as I feel like the market is asking for full value for the stock.
 And if a recommended investment’s future performance is questionable, I’m not afraid to sell it, take a loss and move on to greener pastures.